The international community severely criticizes Pelosi’s sinister intentions for visiting and firmly supports China’s countermeasures – Teller Report Teller Report-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, August 7th: The international community severely criticized Pelosi for visiting with sinister intentions and firmly supported China‘s countermeasures
+Xinhua News Agency, Beijing, August 7th.
+Question: The international community severely criticized Pelosi’s sinister intentions for visiting and firmly supported China‘s countermeasures

 Xinhua News Agency reporter